jlu5/SupyPlugins/Weather/README.md

 <Atlas> Done.
 ```

-This now allows a user to type in the weather command w/o any arguments:
+This now allows a user to type in the weather command without any arguments:

 ```
 <GLolol> @weather
 <Atlas> New York, NY :: Clear :: 64F/17C | Wind: N@7kph | Thursday: Clear.
 Low 14C.
 Thursday Night: A clear sky.
 Low 14C.
 Winds SSE at 10 to 15 km/h.
 ```

-Users can also have the bot remember their preferred options, such as using metric units when displaying weather:
+Users can also have the bot remember their preferred options, such as using metric units when displaying forecasts:

 ```
 <GLolol> @setuser metric False